cesar-douady/open-lmake/doc/src/rule_selection.md

 ### Plain rules

 The rules are split into groups.
-Each group contains all of the rules that share a given `prio`.
+Each group contains all the rules that share a given `prio`.
 Groups are ordered with higher `prio` first.

 The following steps is executed for each group in order, until a rule is found.
 If none is found, the file declared not buildable.